tghastings/code-esaas/README.md

-This repository contains Dockerfile of code IDE running on Alpine Linux for Docker's automated build published to the public Docker Hub Registry.
+This repository contains Dockerfile of code IDE running on Ubuntu for Docker's automated build published to the public Docker Hub Registry.

 # Step 1: Docker Installation